Menu

 Punctuation inside:

-Note that the punctuation belongs to the quoted material as it is a complete sentence and is inside the quotation marks.
+The punctuation belongs to the quoted content, as it is a complete sentence, so is inside the quotation marks.

 • She told them: ‘The assignment is due by Wednesday.’

-In dialogue in BrE and NZE, a comma is traditionally used within the quotation marks to represent any punctuation that would have been found in the sentence had it not been dialogue.
+In dialogue in NZE and BrE, a comma was traditionally used inside the quotation marks to represent any punctuation that would have been found in the sentence if it were not dialogue.
 If there would have been no punctuation, then it would go outside the quotation mark.

 • I see that you have gone.
 Becomes: